Stronger Evidence for a Stronger DC

 Can targeting messages to high-risk drivers prevent crashes?

 Every year there are hundreds of thousands of dangerous driving violations in the District.
-As part of the Mayor’s Vision Zero initiative to eliminate traffic-related deaths, we have developed a statistical model to identify drivers who are at a high risk of being involved in a serious crash in the District.
-We are evaluating whether tailored messages to these drivers can curb red-light and speeding violations with the goal of decreasing their involvement in serious crashes.
-These findings may inform future policies and programs to reduce serious crashes in the District.
+As part of Mayor Bowser’s Vision Zero initiative to eliminate traffic-related deaths, we developed a statistical model to identify drivers who are at a high risk of being involved in a serious crash in the District.
+Through a randomized evaluation, we designed and tested tailored messages sent to these drivers.
+Our model was able to identify drivers who were at high-risk of being involved in a crash, but we found that the messages did not measurably reduce these drivers' camera tickets or crashes in DC after a year.
+These findings will inform future policies and programs to reduce serious crashes in the District.

 A DDOT employee installing a new 20 MPH speed limit sign.
 (Credit: District Department of Transportation)